-4. Teaching and learning

-Whole school approaches The universal offer to all children and YP

-- Differentiated teaching and outcomes are used to ensure the progress of all children. - The whole school uses a 'dyslexiafriendly' approach to teaching and learning. - Lessons are carefully planned to include different learning styles and regular reflection time and progress checks. - Different level groupings are identified in each class and children will work in these groups at times. - Children often work in mixed ability pairings and groups. - Learning objectives are shared with the children and displayed throughout the lesson. - Success criteria are shared with the children so that expectations are clear.
+4. Teaching and learning Whole school approaches Additional, targeted support and Specialist, individualised support and The universal offer to all children and YP provision provision Î Î Î Î Differentiated teaching and outcomes are used to ensure the progress of all children.
+The whole school uses a 'dyslexia-friendly' approach to teaching and learning.
+Lessons are carefully planned to include different learning styles and regular reflection time and progress checks.
+Different level groupings are identified in each class and children will work in these groups at times.
+Children often work in mixed ability pairings and groups.
+Learning objectives are shared with the children and displayed throughout the lesson.
+Success criteria are shared with the children so that expectations are clear.
+Children's work is regularly marked and all staff follow the whole school marking policy.
+Teachers regularly share with children their next steps in English and maths Literacy/numeracy is a priority for all staff: there are working walls for each of these subjects in the classroom.

-Additional, targeted support and provision

-- Class teacher and teaching assistants share information and lesson plans to ensure that children with additional needs have targeted support and provision that meets their needs.

-- Teaching assistants and class teachers work with small groups to support their learning and ensure children are on task.

-- Children are supported during independent learning with a variety of resources including:

-- Laptops

-- Netbooks

-- LearnPads

-- Talking tins

-- Recordable whiteboards

-- Scribes

-- Writing frames

-- Where appropriate children may follow a personalised curriculum of highly differentiated work.

-- Children may receive one-to-one support to deliver a personalised curriculum and who need more intensive support, e.g. for those with physical disabilities, sensory loss, speech and language difficulties, autism, severe literacy difficulties/dyslexia etc.

-- Additional support and advice will be sought from outside agencies we currently work closely with:

-- Speech and Language Therapy

-- Behaviour Support Service

-- Educational Psychology

-- Autism Spectrum Team

-- Child and Adolescent Mental Health (CAMHS)

-- School Nurse Team

-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î Children's work is regularly marked and all staff follow the whole school marking policy; tickled pink and green for growth.
-Children are set individual targets in literacy and numeracy and these are displayed in the classroom or in workbooks.
-Literacy/numeracy is a priority for all staff: there are working walls for each of these subjects in the classroom.
 Alternative ways of recording are used.
-Special exam arrangements are made for children with additional needs, this may include extra time, readers or scribes. - Hearing Support Team - Vision Support Team - Dyslexia Support Team - Social Care - Health Practitioners - Occupational Therapy
+Class teacher and teaching assistants share information and lesson plans to ensure that children with additional needs have targeted support and provision that meets their needs.
+Teaching assistants and class teachers work with small groups to support their learning and ensure children are on task and are making progress.
+Children are supported during independent learning with a variety of resources including: Laptops Netbooks LearnPads Talking tins Scribes Writing frames Special arrangements are made for children with additional needs, this may include extra time, readers or scribes for SATS.
+Where appropriate children may follow a personalised curriculum of highly differentiated work.
+Some children may receive one-to- one support to deliver a personalised curriculum and who need more intensive support, e.g. for those with physical disabilities, sensory loss, speech and language difficulties, autism, severe literacy difficulties/dyslexia etc. Additional support and advice will be sought from outside agencies we currently work closely with: Speech and Language Therapy Educational Psychology Autism Spectrum Team Child and Adolescent Mental Health (CAMHS) School Nurse Team Cognitive and learning Team Social Care Health Practitioners Occupational Therapy